aquantumreality/EE2016/Lab 1/README.md

     Given two 8-bit binary words (byte), compute the product and store it in register(s).

   - #### Problem 4 (Largest of number given):
-    Given a finite set of binary words, load them- from memory, identify the largest in the given set, and store this largest number in
+    Given a finite set of binary words, load them from memory, identify the largest in the given set, and store this largest number in